Silver Pothos (Scindapsus pictus) Care Indoors, Propagation, Problems and Remedies

 Place the set up in a well-lit spot and change the water every 5-7 days.

-Rooting Silver Vine in water should take about 3-4 weeks.
-When the roots are about 2 in. long, start acclimatizing them to grow in soil.
+Rooting in water should take about 3-4 weeks.
+When the roots are about 2 inches long, start acclimatizing them to grow in soil.

 Acclimatizing the roots to grow in soil entails adding a little soil daily into the rooting jar over a period of time until when there is more soil than water in the rooting jar.

-The new Satin Pothos is ready for transplanting when the roots have grown to about 4 in. long after which you can begin routine care.
+The new Silver Pothos is ready for transplanting when the roots have grown to about 4 inches long after which you can begin routine care.

-Scindapsus pictus (Silver Pothos) growing problems include yellow leaves, leaf drop, rotting, brown leaf edges and spots, curled leaves, shrivelled and pests among others.
-Continue reading for more details on these problems, their remedies and solutions.
+Silver Pothos problems include yellow leaves, leaf drop, rotting, brown leaf edges and spots, curled leaves, shrivelled and pests among others.
+Keep reading for more details on these problems, their remedies and solutions.

 Pests

-Common pests in Scindapsus pictus are spider mites and mealy bugs.
-Isolate the affected plant to prevent spread to other houseplants and treat it with Neem oil or Insecticidal soap to get rid of the pests.
+Common pests in Silver Pothos are spider mites and mealy bugs.
+Isolate the affected plant to prevent spread to other plants and treat it with neem oil or insecticidal soap as per the manufacturer's recommendations.

 Brown leaf edges, brown leaf spots